cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

 ---

-To clarify, though we can implement callbacks ourselves, they are possibly "synchronous callbacks": the function still blocks the program until it finishes its job, then calls the callback you passed in and returns.
+Though we can implement callbacks ourselves, they are possibly "synchronous callbacks": the function still blocks the program until it finishes its job, then calls the callback you passed in and returns.
 Synchronous callbacks may make your functions more flexible but will not increase concurrency.
 On the other hand, "asynchronous callbacks" require involving some "magic" API functions in underlying libraries or provided by the operating system: down to the earth, it may register the program in some inner components, and the system will get notified when the operation is completed (via some mechanisms like interrupts or system event notifications), then trigger the callback you set (if any).
-You can see many explicit asynchronous callbacks in JavaScript since it has a language built-in asynchronous runtime: it automatically finds the corresponding callback function (for each event) to call after complete synchronous codes in each [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop).
+You can see many explicit asynchronous callbacks in JavaScript since it has a language built-in asynchronous runtime: after complete synchronous codes in each [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Event_loop), it automatically finds the corresponding callback function (for each event) to call.

 ---

+### Event-Driven Style

-Languages like C/C++ and Rust, however, are not equipped with a built-in asynchronous runtime for [some reasons](https://stackoverflow.com/questions/66281348/why-does-cs-async-await-not-need-an-event-loop), so you can hardly see those callbacks (though they are possible).
+Languages like C/C++ and Rust, however, are not equipped with a built-in asynchronous runtime for [some reasons](https://stackoverflow.com/questions/66281348/why-does-cs-async-await-not-need-an-event-loop), so you can hardly see those explicit asynchronous callbacks (though they are possible).
-In this case, many asynchronous I/O interfaces (e.g., `io_uring`) provided by the OS work like this: you issue an I/O request, which registers your program inside the system, and the program continues; when your program needs the result of that request to continue processing, just call a function like `wait()`.
-If the result is not yielded yet, the current thread cannot continue, so it will be parked and yield the CPU to other threads, so there is no blocking here; when the request is fulfilled, your program will be re-scheduled(woken up) by the OS to continue.
+In this case, many asynchronous I/O interfaces (e.g., `io_uring`) provided by the OS work like this:

+1. You issue an I/O request, which registers your thread inside the system and returns immediately so the thread continues normally.
+2. When your thread needs the result of that request to continue processing, just call a function like `wait()`.
+If the result is not yielded yet, the current thread cannot continue, so it will be parked and yield the CPU to other threads, so there is no blocking here.
+3. When the request is fulfilled, your program will be re-scheduled(woken up) by the OS to continue.

-This is the event-driven style, and it utilizes interrupts or other low-level techniques to sense events effectively.
+This is the event-driven style (as we mentioned), and it utilizes interrupts or other low-level techniques to sense events effectively.

+![low-level mechanisms](low-level-async.svg)

-Is the callback gone here?
+> Is the callback gone here?
 Yes and no. A "general callback" is implicitly implemented in your system: the thread scheduler.
-Various events result in the same callback: wake the corresponding thread up.
-Then, your thread should check if it can really continue processing.
+Various events result in the same callback behavior: waking up the corresponding(registered) thread.
+Then, the thread should check if it can really continue processing.
 If not, just go to sleep again (this is called a "spurious wakeup").

-![low-level mechanisms](low-level-async.svg)

 **Spoiler**: If the scheduler is implemented not in the kernel but in the user space, you get [green threads](https://en.wikipedia.org/wiki/Green_thread), which belongs to asynchronous programming.

----

-...We talked a lot about underlying mechanisms.
+E.g. `goroutine` in Golang.

 Luckily, you don't need to be bothered with those trivial details!
 You, the API user, will probably get a "handle" immediately so you can continue doing other things (it is asynchronous).
 You can check the current state of your requested tasks (fulfilled or not) manually via handles at any time.
 You can also use this handle to *wait* for a task: to *wait* for a task is to manually block the program until the task finishes.

+---

+## So...
+Why Async?

+We talked a lot about underlying mechanisms to achieve concurrency.
+Seems like tons of models or styles are available.
+But why we still need to introduce a **new** model: asynchronous programming?
+(Neither callbacks nor event-driven style is what we usually called "asynchronous programming" in daily.)

+- **Async programming**: A concurrent programming model to run many tasks on few threads, preserving the programming experience of coding synchronous codes, usually providing `async` `await` syntax.
+Advantages:
+  - Easy to use: alleviates the mind burden for developers.
+We can do this by abstraction or adding [syntax sugars](https://en.wikipedia.org/wiki/Syntactic_sugar), so you can write asynchronous codes basically the same way you write synchronous codes (i.e., the async version has a similar "shape" to sync codes).
+  - Easy to compose: is easy to compose multiple sub-tasks (steps) into a huge task, while some styles/models may not achieve it ergonomically.
+  - Flexible: can be adapted to various environments(single-threaded/multi-threaded) or combined with other paradigms.

+These advantages of async programming make it widely applied in practice.

+As a comparison, here's a counterexample below: callbacks, where composition leads to nested ugly codes, and is totally different from normal codes.

 ---